zk23git/DevOps-Automation-Toolkit/README.md

 The repository is structured as follows:

 - `deployments/`: This directory contains deployment scripts and templates for different deployment environments and technologies.
-It includes scripts for container orchestration platforms, serverless architectures, virtual machines, and more.
+It includes scror container orchestration platforms, serverless architectures, virtual machines, and more.
 - `infrastructure-as-code/`: Here, you will find infrastructure-as-code (IaC) templates that allow you to define and provision infrastructure resources using code.
 These templates are compatible with popular IaC tools such as Terraform, CloudFormation, or Ansible.
 - `ci-cd/`: This directory includes continuous integration/continuous deployment (CI/CD) pipelines and associated configuration files.
 You will find example configurations for various CI/CD tools such as Jenkins, GitLab CI/CD, or Travis CI.
 - `config-management/`: Here, you will find configuration management utilities and scripts for managing system configurations, application settings, and environment variables.
 It includes tools like Ansible, Puppet, or Chef.